StoneOrbits/VortexEngine/docs/led_selection.md

 ## Led Selection Options

-Because each device has a different number of LEDs with a different LED layout, Each device has an unique set of options in LED selection.
-Here are a few of the available options:
+Because each device has a different number of LEDs often in a different layout, there may be unique led selection options offered by some devices but not others.

+However, similar to the above demonstration, all devices provide at least the following options:

-**-ALL LEDs:** Selects all LEDs at once for use with all patterns.
+ **ALL LEDs:** Change all LEDs at once

-**-MutliLED:** Selects all LEDs at once for use with MultiLED patterns.

-**-LED Group:** These groups vary the most from device to device.
-They allow targeting premade groups of LEDs such as Odd LEDs or Even LEDs.

-**-Single LED:** This allows the targeting of a single LED and can be used to customize each LED independantly.
+ **Mutli-LED:** Change all LEDs to a multi-led pattern

+ **Even LEDs:** For example every even led 0, 2, 4

+ **Odd LED:** The inverse of even, 1, 3, 5, etc

+ **Single LED:** Select any single led to change

+The Multi-LED option is unique in that it only appears in the <span style="color: #3366ff;">Pattern Select</span> menu.